aws-solutions-library-samples/scalable-analytics-using-apache-druid-on-aws/README.md

 ## Collection of operational metrics

 This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
-For more information, including how to disable this capability, refer to the [implementation guide](#https://docs.aws.amazon.com/solutions/latest/scalable-analytics-using-apache-druid-on-aws/welcome.html).
+For more information, including how to disable this capability, refer to the [implementation guide](https://docs.aws.amazon.com/solutions/latest/scalable-analytics-using-apache-druid-on-aws/solution-overview.html).

 ---

+## Notices

+### Licence

-Copyright 2022 Amazon.com, Inc. or its affiliates.
+Copyright 2025 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 Licensed under the Apache License Version 2.0 (the "License").
 You may not use this file except in compliance with the License.
 A copy of the License is located at

     http://www.apache.org/licenses/

 or in the "license" file accompanying this file.
 This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Disclaimer

+Customers are responsible for making their own independent assessment of the information in this Guidance.
+This Guidance: (a) is for informational purposes only, (b) represents AWS current product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
+AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
+AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.

+## Authors

+Priyank Devenraj<br>
+Abhay Joshi<br>
+Morris Estepa<br>
+Aijun Peng<br>